 Title Section Number and Chapter

+The Section Number and Ghapter

 Write a five sentence scene summary

-white a new sentence seene summary
+Character Focus: Commentary on selected quote

-Character Focus: Quote from the chapter that you think best represents the Commentary on selected quote
+Quote from the chapter that you think best represents the Some and the second quote

 character.
 (Include page number)

-character. (menude page number)

 Best and worst qualities

-Dest and worst quanties

 Character's role in the novel

 For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting?

 describe its significance in the novel.
 (Include page number) Theme?)

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the

-Title Section Number and Chapter Write a five sentence scene summary 1 Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-(Include page number) enaracter. (menude page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
-Plot?
-Character?
-Setting? describe its significance in the novel.
-(Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype of archetypai pattern (mende page number) Commentary on archetype, mour, or patern

-Title Section Number and Chapter XX77 Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the , I character.
-(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
-Plot?
-Character?
-Setting? describe its significance in the novel.
-(Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+archetype add meaning to the work as a whole?)

+,1 0,

+PT 1 .1

 Title Section Number and Chapter

-XX77 Al

 Write a five sentence scene summary

+,

 Character Focus: Commentary on selected quote

-Quote from the chapter that you think best represents the Commentary on selected quote
+Quote from the chapter that you think best represents the

 character.
 (Include page number)

-enanceen (merade page number)

 Best and worst qualities

 Character's role in the novel

 For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting?

 describe its significance in the novel.
 (Include page number) Theme?)

-0 10 / Thene.)

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the

+archetype add meaning to the work as a whole?)

+Title Section Number and Charter

+1 itie Section Number and Chapter

+Write a five sentence scene summary

+Character Focus: Commentary on selected quote

+Quote from the chapter that you think best represents the

+character.
+(Include page number)

+Best and worst qualities

+Character's role in the novel

+For each entry choose one meaningful quote, and then describe its significance in the novel.
+(Include page number) Commentary (Why is this significant?
+Plot?
+Character?
+Setting?

+describe its significance in the novel. (include page number) Theme?)

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the

-Anonetype of archetypai pattern (include page number) commentary on archetype, mour, or pattern
+archetype add meaning to the work as a whole?)

+,1

+Title Section Number and Chapter Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the Commentary on selected quote character.
+(Include page number) enaracter. (merude page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Plot?
+Character?
+Setting? describe its significance in the novel.
+(Include page number) Theme?)
+0 10 / Thene,) Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Menetype of archetypai pattern (mende page number) archetype add meaning to the work as a whole?)